Urban Density: Adapt Your Property for Higher Urban Density

 What is urban density?

-Urban density describes the number of people and businesses that inhabit a specific area.
+Urban density refers to the number of people and businesses in a given area.
 When density is higher, cities are more efficient.
-This means that residents enjoy benefits like walkability, micromobility, and sustainability.
+This means residents enjoy benefits such as walkability, micromobility, and sustainability.

-Urban density can be measured in a few different ways.
+Urban density can be measured in several ways.
 When city planners talk about density, they’re referring to either the number of people or the number of buildings in a given amount of space.
 Either way, density is increasing: Today, 82% of people in North America live in urban areas.
-Worldwide, 55% of the total population lives in urban areas, and the UN projects that another 2.5 billion people will be living in urban areas by 2050.
+Worldwide, 55% of the population lives in urban areas, and the UN projects that another 2.5 billion people will live in urban areas by 2050.

 High-density urban areas stand in sharp contrast to low-density urban areas.
 In a low-density suburban area, car usage is almost a requirement.
-And where car usage is a requirement, residents must also deal with significant greenhouse gas emissions, car maintenance, insurance policies, gas costs, and an increased risk of car accidents.
+And where car usage is required, residents must also contend with significant greenhouse gas emissions, car maintenance, insurance costs, gas costs, and an increased risk of car accidents.

 Why is urban density increasing?